kubecolor/kubecolor/.github/issue_template.md

 <!--  Thanks for submitting an issue!
 Before submit, please be aware of below things:

 * kubecolor is still being actively developed.
 Your issue might be fixed in the latest version kubecolor.
-Before submitting the issue, run `$ go get -u github.com/kubecolor/kubecolor/cmd/kubecolor` to update kubecolor and make sure the issue can be reproduced even if you are using the latest one.
+Before submitting the issue, run `$ go install github.com/kubecolor/kubecolor@latest` to update kubecolor and make sure the issue can be reproduced even if you are using the latest one.

 * Because kubecolor internally calls kubectl command, kubectl whose version is unsupported is unsupported by kubecolor as well.
 Make sure your kubectl is officially supported version.
 Ref: https://kubernetes.io/docs/setup/release/version-skew-policy/